 Our CEO, Chief Human Resources Officer, and Chief Financial Officer provide information to the Compensation Committee at their request.
 Examples of information that management provides the Compensation Committee include business strategy, financial performance, risk assessments, and accounting and legal considerations.
 Management representatives also provide the Compensation Committee with preliminary reviews of Company performance and individual executive performance for their determination of compensation pay decisions.
 The CEO provides feedback and recommendations on executives' overall contribution to Company performance, individual responsibility for business segment, and/or strategic goals.
-For 2022 compensation decisions, the CEO provided his recommendations or decisions, and the Compensation Committee in executive session to determine CEO compensation.
+For 2022 compensation decisions, the CEO provided his recommendations to the Compensation Committee.
+No NEO was involved in his or her own pay recommendations or decisions, and the Compensation Committee meets in executive session to determine CEO compensation.
 The decisions of the Compensation Committee for 2022 performance are reflected below under "Components of Compensation."